RWS/dd-webapp-custom-examples/docs/customizing/Advanced-skinning.md

 ```

-The styles we've added inside the `skin-overwrites.less` will overwrite the styles of the activity indicator, buttons and the tiles on the home page.
+The styles we've added inside the `skin-overwrites.less` will overwrite the styles of the activity indicator, the buttons and the tiles on the home page.

-To get access to the mixins / variables defined inside the theming directory we've added an import on the top `@import (reference) "~theme-styles";`.
+To get access to the mixins / variables defined inside the theming directory, we've added an import on the top `@import (reference) "~theme-styles";`.
-This import can be used in any less file to get access to the theming api's.
+This import can be used in any less file to get access to the theming API's.

 If you end up with a lot of customizations it makes sense to create different less files to have a better overview.
 For example a less file for the changes on the home page, one for the table of contents, etc...